DANCING ALONE IS DOING SOMETHING. DANCING IS DOING SOMETHING IN AND OF ITSELF. IT IS ITS OWN THING HAPPENING.

 I hope that I am always dancing because dancing, as I’ve come to understand it, is just a state of awareness and self in relationship to other things . . . all things.

 This is an excerpt from Issue 3.43 (Winter, 2021): “I’m looking for a way to dance.”
-Purchase a print or digital copy of the issue here to read the full piece.
+To read the piece in its entirety purchase a print or digital copy here.